ghc-proposals/ghc-proposals/README.rst

 What should a proposal look like?
 ---------------------------------

 Each proposal document must follow the following outline.
-A template is provided in `proposal template <https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0000-template.rst>`_.
+Templates are available for both `ReStructuredText <https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0000-template.rst>`_, and `Markdown <https://github.com/ghc-proposals/ghc-proposals/blob/master/proposals/0000-template.md>`_.

 a. *Motivation*: Give a strong reason for why the community needs this change.
 Describe the use case as clearly as possible and give at least one concrete example.
 Explain how the status quo is insufficient or not ideal.